SaiRakshithS/MathC/README.md

 # Owl

-A simple, header only, math library for the C Language.
+A simple, header only, math and physics library for the C Language.

 It presently contains a 3D Vector, and Quaternion library.
 It also contains a very primitive physics library.